sachinkurap27/Projects/README.md

 - Implemented program that uses NLP and ML techniques to automatically identify subjects of posts in forums
 - Classifier used is a simplified version of a Multivariate Bernoulli Naive Bayes Classifier

-EECS 280 Office Hours Queue
+EECS 280 Office Hours Queue:
-(Web Server):

 - Worked in a team to build a small web server for an office hours queue, utilizing REST APIs to create a web application accessible through local browser